Fellows

 [email protected]

 Dr. Shawntay Stocks has over a decade of experience in service and community-based learning, coordinating service and diversity programs, and teaching.
-Dr. Stocks obtained her Bachelor’s degree in History from Guilford College, Master’s degree in English and African-American Literature from North Carolina Agricultural and Technical State University, and her Ph.D. in the Language, Literacy and Culture program at the University of Maryland, Baltimore County.
+Dr. Stocks obtained her bachelor’s degree in history from Guilford College, a master’s degree in English and African American Literature from North Carolina Agricultural and Technical State University, and her Ph.D. in the Language, Literacy and Culture program at the University of Maryland, Baltimore County.
 Her dissertation research focused on faculty diversity within higher education.
 Dr. Stocks is trained in Critical Participatory Action Research (CPAR) which she utilizes in planning and executing training in areas of diversity, equity, inclusion, and community-based learning.
 Additionally, Dr. Stocks uses her poetry as a reflective tool within her workshops and trainings.

 Faculty